kizu/kizu.ru/src/documents/posts/2013-12-05-(issues)-new-stylus-features/index.en.md

     {:.language-styl}

-It is rather easy: we iterate through the cache, taking the condition — `$media`, and the list of all the blocks that were called with it — `$blocks`, then we create the media-query with that condition and inside of it iterate through all the blocks, yielding all of them one by one.
+It is rather easy: we iterate through the cache, taking the condition — `$media`, and the list of all the blocks that were called with it — `$blocks`, then we create the media query with that condition and inside of it iterate through all the blocks, yielding all of them one by one.

 So, if we would then call this function at the end of the document: